Combine mechanical ventilation and advanced monitoring

 The change of CO and SV is detected in realtime.
 Also Preload (SVV, PPV), Afterload (SVRI) and Contractility (dPmx, CPI) parameters provide clinicians better insights.

-Occult hypovolemia can be detected prior to the recruitment manoeuver followed by appropriate perioperative fluid management that will decrease post-surgical complications.
+Occult hypovolemia can be detected prior to the recruitment maneuver followed by appropriate perioperative fluid management that will decrease post-surgical complications.

-Heart-lung interactions during the recruitment manoeuver can be monitored by the ProAQT technology
+Heart-lung interactions during the recruitment maneuver can be monitored by the ProAQT technology

 Fluid management fact

 Safety and simplicity for lung recruitment in the OR